Shuvam-Das/Cortex-Performance-Engine/README.md

  - **Live Status**: The **AWS Step Functions** console provides a real-time visual graph of the testing pipeline's execution.
  - **Live Logs**: All logs (from both the web app and the testing agents) are streamed to **Amazon CloudWatch** for live monitoring and querying with Logs Insights.
- - **Integration Endpoint**: After deployment, the public URL for the `n8n` service will be available in the CloudFormation outputs of the `PerformancePlatformStack`.
+ - **Notification Endpoint**: After deployment, the ARN for the `CortexNotificationsTopic` will be available in the CloudFormation outputs.
+You can subscribe your `n8n` webhook or an email address to this topic to receive test results automatically.